William A. Richards: Career

-As a young man Richards worked on surveying missions in Nebraska, and first came to Wyoming in 1873 when his brother Alonzo V. Richards hired him as his general assistant while surveying the southern boundary of Wyoming Territory.
+As a young man, Richards worked on surveying missions in Nebraska and first came to Wyoming in 1873 when his brother Alonzo V. Richards hired him as his general assistant while surveying the southern boundary of Wyoming Territory.

-The next year they returned for the survey of the western boundary of Wyoming.
+The next year, they returned for the survey of the western boundary of Wyoming.
 Alonzo left the expedition after 99 miles, leaving William in charge of completing the survey.
-William moved to California, to marry Harriet Alice Hunt in 1874.
+William moved to California to marry Harriet Alice Hunt in 1874.
 The couple had three daughters.
-In 1885 he returned to Wyoming, homesteading a ranch in Big Horn County.
-In 1886, he was elected county commissioner of Johnson County, and in 1889 President Harrison appointed him Surveyor General for Wyoming.
+In 1885, he returned to Wyoming, homesteading a ranch in Big Horn County.
+In 1886, he was elected county commissioner of Johnson County, and in 1889, President Harrison appointed him Surveyor General for Wyoming.

 In 1894, Richards ran for governor on the Republican ticket.
 He defeated William H. Holliday and Lewis C. Tidball, becoming the state's third elected governor.
 He served as governor from 1895 to 1899.
 Though he helped defuse the Jackson Hole Indian Crisis of 1895, Richards is also known for pardoning Butch Cassidy.
 Then a small-time rustler, Cassidy was serving a two-year term in the State Penitentiary for possession of a stolen horse worth only $5.
-Citizens of Fremont County, fearing Cassidy's return, asked the governor for a pardon in hopes it "would have much to do in causing him to become a law-abiding citizen," Richards wrote to a concerned rancher, Jay Torrey.
-Richards had interviewed Butch at the Penitentiary and pardoned him after hearing reassuring words from the prisoner.
-Cassidy "told me that he had [had] enough of Penitentiary life," Richards told Torrey, "and intended to conduct himself in such a way as to not again lay himself liable to arrest."
-What he may have meant was, he intended to not again get caught.
+Citizens of Fremont County, fearing Cassidy's return, asked the governor for a pardon in hopes it "would have much to do with causing him to become a law-abiding citizen," Richards wrote to a concerned rancher, Jay Torrey.
+Richards had interviewed Butch at the penitentiary and pardoned him after hearing reassuring words from the prisoner.
+Cassidy "told me that he had [had] enough of penitentiary life," Richards told Torrey, "and intended to conduct himself in such a way as to not again lay himself liable to arrest."
+What he may have meant was that, he intended to not again get caught.

-At the conclusion of his term he was replaced by DeForest Richards (a very distant cousin), also a Republican, and was appointed assistant commissioner of the General Land Office.
+At the conclusion of his term, he was replaced by DeForest Richards (a very distant cousin), also a Republican, and was appointed assistant commissioner of the General Land Office.
 William A. Richards opened the Apache, Comanche, and Wichita Indian Reservations in Oklahoma to settlement.

 In 1903, Richards was appointed Commissioner of the General Land Office by President Theodore Roosevelt, serving until 1907.
-During his tenure he helped save Indian ruins and other important monuments from damage and destruction by asking Edgar L. Hewett of New Mexico for a list of sites that should be protected.
-Hewett sent back a Memorandum that listed Mesa Verde, Chaco Canyon and many others, and Richards had it published as a Circular.
-The memorandum was a step toward the passage of the Antiquites Act of 1906, which has been used by American presidents to set aside innumerable National Monuments.
+During his tenure, he helped save Indian ruins and other important monuments from damage and destruction by asking Edgar L. Hewett of New Mexico for a list of sites that should be protected.
+Hewett sent back a memorandum that listed Mesa Verde, Chaco Canyon, and many others, and Richards had it published as a circular.
+The memorandum was a step toward the passage of the Antiquities Act of 1906, which has been used by American presidents to set aside innumerable national monuments.

-In 1909 Richards became the first Commissioner for Taxation for the state of Wyoming, holding the post until a change in administration a year later.
+In 1909, Richards became the first Commissioner for Taxation for the state of Wyoming, holding the post until a change in administration a year later.
 In 1912, he traveled to Melbourne, Australia, to start a new life after the violent deaths of his daughter Edna and her husband, Thomas Jenkins.